suvrotica/SuvroTuitionBlog/src/lib/posts/Ergodicity.md

 Now, for the magic trick. **Ergodicity** is simply the idea that for some systems, the results from Strategy One and Strategy Two are exactly the same.
 The long story of one random spot is identical to the snapshot story of all the spots.
 It's the universe saying, "Go on, take a sample.
 The little picture is the same as the big picture."

----

-### Why a Four-Foot Flood is a Liar
+**Why a Four-Foot Flood is a Liar**

-So let’s talk about that four feet of water sloshing around your living room in Salt Lake City after a proper gully-washer of a storm.
+So let’s talk about that four feet of water sloshing around your living room in South Sinthee after a proper gully-washer of a storm.
 Why is this situation a perfect example of a system that is **non-ergodic**?

 Let's use our two strategies to measure the "average water level" of your neighbourhood.